tanloong/interlaced.nvim/README.md

 **:[count]ItNavigateUp** moves cursor up by `lang_num + 1` lines.

 **:[count]ItUndo** undoes the last re-positioning action.
 The undo list remembers at most 100 actions and forgets oldest ones thereafter.
+It costs too much RAM to remember changes of an interlaced buffer, because re-position affects every counterpart line from the cursor below, and the builtin *undo history* stores all of that.
+One `ItPushUp` at the beginning of an interlaced buffer with 190k lines increases memory use by 100M.
+To avoid memory creep, the plugin has an isolated *operation history* for re-positioning operations (`ItPushUp(Pair)`, `ItPullBelow(Pair)`, `ItPushDown(RightPart)`, and `ItLeaveAlone`).
+It disables the builtin undo history recording before a re-positioning operation is called, appends the operation to its operation history, and enables the undo history after.
+Note that the builtin undo history is cleared once an re-positioning operation is called.
+Use `:ItUndo` to undo a re-positioning operation.
+Use the traditional `u` to undo normal text changes like inserting, pasting, etc.

 **:[count]ItRedo** undoes the last `ItUnDo`.